Shu Uemura • Painting Liner • Eyeliner

 LOVE this eyeliner.
 I've had this on my wishlist for a while now and finally bought it during a Shu promo.
 It's an intense black that doesn't fade grey.
 It's long-lasting over eyeshadow primer (UDPP) and worn either over or under eyeshadow.
 Since I have monolids, I like using a thick line of this in a smoky eye and smudging shadow over it.

 This is a deeper black than MAC Blacktrack and NARS Black Valley.
 I keep a Shu drawing pencil in my purse for touch-ups, but so far this gel liner has been quite long-lasting.
+It washes off easily with an oil cleanser (I use DHC cleansing oil).

 Age: 19-24 Skin: Sensitive, Fair-Medium Hair: Black Eyes: Brown